 Volume - Sets the volume of the clip's built-in audio.

-Only for video clips with built-in audio.
+Learn more: Volume levels Only for video clips with built-in audio.

 Normalize - Makes the quiet parts of the built-in audio louder.

 Only for video clips with built-in audio.